stark-cad/stark/README.md

 program yourself.

-<a id="org0d1866a"></a>
+<a id="orgb9c8b7d"></a>

 ### Linux

-Several packages need to be installed on your system in order to build and run STARK.
+Several packages must be installed on your system in order to build and run STARK.

 1. Required Packages